Inside View: ideas for designing teams that perform under pressure

 Employee disengagement is a widespread issue, with 8 out of 10 workers globally checked out, leading to lower productivity, profitability, and customer loyalty.
 Engaged employees are passionate about their organization's mission, but they represent only 20% of the workforce.
 Improving engagement requires making it a strategic priority, seeking external help, and actively listening to employees' feedback to boost performance and culture.

-Neuro-inclusion as a short-cut to inclusion across dimensions
+Neuro-inclusion as a shortcut to inclusion across difference

 A neuro-inclusive culture fosters a work environment that embraces cognitive diversity, benefiting both neurodivergent and neurotypical employees by valuing diverse ways of thinking and problem-solving.
 By focusing on skills and outcomes rather than conforming to standard processes, this approach enhances inclusion across all diversity dimensions, such as age, gender, ethnicity, and ability.
 It promotes collaboration, shared accountability, and long-term adaptability, creating a resilient and supportive organizational culture where everyone can contribute their best, ultimately driving innovation and success.